 Art.
-34 - Scores Hearings
+33 - Scores Hearings

-Scores are rewarded out of a maximum of 100 points for the Presentation and 100 points for the Rebuttal.
-70% of the total score is based on the score the team received for its initial presentation, and 30% of the total score is based on the score the team received for the rebuttal.

-- b.
-Scores for the initial presentation are allocated as follows: - 1.
+- Scores are rewarded out of a maximum of 100 points for the Presentation and the Rebuttal.
+The Presentation and the Rebuttal shall be awarded with one score only. - b.
+Points are allocated as follows: - 1.
 Organization, structure, and analysis of the issues: twenty (20) points - 2.
-Use of facts and legal principles: twenty (20) points - 3.
-Use of authorities and citations: twenty (20) points - 4.
-Persuasiveness, ingenuity, logic, and reasoning: twenty (20) points - 5.
-Presentation: twenty (20) points - c.
-When scoring the rebuttal, the criteria mentioned in this Article under section (b) should be considered, but not rewarded separately. - d.
-Score sheets will be emailed to each team upon the cessation of the Competition.
+Knowledge and use of rule and principles of law: twenty (20) points

+- 3. Knowledge and use of the facts: twenty (20) points - 4.
+Questions and rebuttal: twenty (20) points - 5.
+Persuasiveness and style of presentation: twenty (20) points

 Art.
-35 - Penalties for Inappropriate Behavior
+34 - Penalties for Inappropriate Behavior